deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/kubectl-commands.md

 ### `kubectl [command] [TYPE] [NAME] [flags]`

 - **command**: Specifies the operation that you want to perform on one or more resources, for example **create**, **get**, **describe**, **delete**.
-- **TYPE**: Specifies the[resource type](https://kubernetes.io/docs/reference/kubectl/overview/#resource-types).
+- **TYPE**: Specifies the [resource type](https://kubernetes.io/docs/reference/kubectl/overview/#resource-types).
 Resource types are case-insensitive and you can specify the singular, plural, or abbreviated forms.

 - **NAME**: Specifies the name of the resource.
 Names are case-sensitive.
-If the name is omitted, details for all resources are displayed, for example**$ kubectl get pods**.
+If the name is omitted, details for all resources are displayed, for example `$ kubectl get pods`

 - **flags**: Specifies optional flags.
 For example, you can use the **-s** or **--server** flags to specify the address and port of the Kubernetes API server.